-Bamboo was so far the main raw material used in pulp and paper industry but now the supply is becoming dwindling and the only areas having bamboo surplus are (i) forests of North Eastern Region, (ii)

-forests of Bastar and (iii) some forests in Koraput district of Orissa, which are mostly far away from existing mills.
+Bamboo was so far the main raw material used in pulp and paper industry but now the supply is becoming dwindling and the only areas having bamboo surplus are (i) forests of North Eastern Region, (ii) forests of Bastar and (iii) some forests in Koraput district of Orissa, which are mostly far away from the existing mills.
 Agricultural wastes, bagasse etc. can not be collected at one place in large quantities because of heavy contesting demands for feed and fodder and also high transport cost on account of their bulkiness.
 Softwood coniferous forests in India occur only over about 4% of the total forest area in the country and constitute only 14% of the total growing stock.
 For want of modern techniques of logging and extraction only very limited quantities of these forests are being utilised at present.
 Besides it has not been possible to introduce intensive management in these forests for various reasons.
 The bulk requirement of pulp, paper and allied industries are, therefore, unlikely to be met from coniferous forests, however, suitable they might be as raw material.
-The only other alternative source appears to be the extensive broad-leaved hardwood forest of central and south India, the bamboo forests of North Eastern region and Bastar etc. and the new raw material which may be created for pulping purposes by raising plantations of suitable fast growing tree species.
-Projects for setting up additional. capacities based on bamboo forests of Assam have already been undertaken and shortly large sized integrated pulp and paper mills are likely to come up in these regions.
-Thereafter, the only dependable source for creation of significantly large capacities, additional capacities at new mills or increasing capacities at existing mills, will be
+The only other alternative source appears to be the extensive broad-leaved hardwood forest of Central and South India, the bamboo forests of North Eastern region and Bastar etc. and the new raw material which may be created for pulping purposes by raising plantations of suitable fast growing tree species.
+Projects for setting up additional capacities based on bamboo forests of Assam have already been undertaken and shortly large sized of feeding the pulp, paper and allied industries with integrated pulp and paper mills are likely to come up in these regions.
+Thereafter, the only dependable source for creation of significantly large capacities, additional capacities at new mills or increasing capacities at existing mills, will be from the plantation wood, the bamboo forests in other states of the North Eastern Region, Bastar District and Koraput district.
+The mill delivered cost of raw materials from these forests will be very high today specially in the North Eastern region where are required infrastructure is almost absent.